CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.2.2 Windows Server 2012.md

 ### 2 9 Compromise of remote access

 Because Windows Server 2012 (R2) has a variety of ways to be remotely managed, they can generally be misused.
 Remote access, such.
 RDP user sessions may be reachable to third parties due to insecure or insecure protocols, weak authentication (e.g., weak passwords), or faulty configuration.
 As a result, the server and the information stored there can be largely compromised.
-In many cases, other IT systems connected to the server can also be compromised.
+Often, other IT systems connected to the server can also be compromised.

 3 requirements
 ---------------

 The following are specific requirements for protecting Windows Server 2012 (R2).
 Basically, the * IT operation * is responsible for fulfilling the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic Requirements
+### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority: